Select2Col: Leveraging Spatial-Temporal Importance of Semantic Information for Efficient Collaborative Perception: Related Works

-Although the utilization of all neighboring agents as collaborators in V2VNet, V2X-ViT and CoFF achieves benefits, studies involving Who2com\cite{9} ,V2X-ViT\cite{7}, and \cite{20} demonstrate that adding more collaborators does not always improve perception; in fact, in some cases, it can even lead to negative returns.
-Therefore, the current research focuses on selecting effective collaborators in addition to information fusion.
-For example, when2com \cite{10} creates communication groups from neighboring agents based on the spatial feature similarity of shared information and determines when to collaborate within these groups.
-On the other hand, Where2comm\cite{8} employs a spatial confidence map to select collaborators and utilizes multi-head transform attention to fuse their information effectively.
+Although the incorporation of multiple agents in collaborative perception yields performance improvement, studies of Who2com\cite{12} and literature \cite{34} demonstrate that bluntly adding more collaborators does not always guarantee performance benefits and can even result in counter-intuition negative effects.
+Therefore, the selection of effective collaborators and the fusion of meaningful information becomes crucial for collaborative perception.
+For example, When2com\cite{13} proposes to forge several communication groups from neighboring agents in terms of the spatial feature similarity of the shared information and determines when to collaborate within these groups.
+On the other hand, Where2comm\cite{11} employs a spatial confidence map to select collaborators and utilizes multi-head attention to fuse the shared semantic information.

-To date, significant contributions have been made to collaborator selection and information fusion.
-However, our work differs from previous studies, as highlighted in TABLE I. It is unique due to the emphasis on using both spatial and temporal dimensions of IoSI in selecting collaborators and fusing semantic information, as other studies primarily focus on the spatial dimension alone.
-Moreover, we introduce a novel framework called IoSI-CP, which aims to enhance the perception performance based on IoSI.
+Despite the remarkable progress, the lack of exploring the temporal dimension of semantic information makes these works far from optimality.
+To address this performance gap, our proposed Select2Col highlights the importance of both spatial and temporal dimensions of IoSI for collaborator selection and semantic information fusion, thereby achieving further improvements in perception performance.
+As outlined in TABLE I, Select2Col exhibits notable distinctions from existing works.